tpde2/tpde/docs/tpde-llvm/main.md

 - IFuncs.
 - Various forms of constant expressions in global initializers.
 - Non-empty inline assembly.
-- Full asynchronous unwind info (frame info only correct in prologue and at call sites).
 - Several corner cases that we didn't encounter so far.

 ## Vector Support